« return to top

 What level of artists do you work with?
 Do you offer any training?

 We work with all levels of artists; Amateur to professional.
 We adapt our services to meet the needs of our client.
-We also offer digital one-on-one training sessions for individuals wanting to learn how to perform some of the computer work themselves.
-We have a special hourly rate of $95 per hour and most sessions take at least 2 hours.
+We also offer training sessions online via phone or zoom.
+We charge 120.00 and hour, and most sessions take at least 2 hours.
 Learn how to manage and maintain an accurate color workflow, or learn some of our Photoshop tricks and techniques.
-Let us know, and we'll tailor it to your needs with practice files and handout information you can take home.
+Let us know, and we'll tailor it to your needs with practice files and handout information you can use at home.

 Do you offer any discounts or specials?